Bubblin-Superbooks/we/README.md

 [<img src="https://raw.githubusercontent.com/marvindanig/assets/master/bubblin.png" width="44px" title="Bubblin Superbooks">](https://bubblin.io)

-This [Superbook](https://bubblin.io/docs/format) is brought to you by [Bubblin](https://bubblin.io/about)—The Book Publishing Company for The Web.
+This book uses the [Superbook](https://bubblin.io/docs/format) format and is brought to you by [Bubblin](https://bubblin.io/about)—The Book Publishing Company for The Web.

 > Date of publication: <date>June 17, 2019.</date>